-- To learn techniques and methods used in the cultivation and isolation of bacteria. - To learn various physical and chemical means of sterilization - To prepare the specimen and identify the morphology of the bacteria - To know about the culture media - To obtain with the knowledge about the habitat and characteristics of various physiological groups of bacteria and archaea in detail.
+- To learn techniques and methods used in the cultivation and isolation of bacteria. - To obtain with the knowledge about the habitat and characteristics of prokaryotes in detail. - To prepare the specimen and identify the morphology of the bacteria - To know about the culture media - To obtain with the knowledge about the habitat and characteristics of various physiological groups of bacteria and archaea in detail.